 B90 is an online marketing and operating company that seeks to grow shareholder value through organic growth and acquisitions.
 B90’s aim is to build a portfolio of gaming brands through a combination of strong organic growth as well as strategic acquisitions that complement the current business.

 The Board aims to achieve these objectives through the adoption of best working practices and by leveraging its industry knowledge and expertise.
 We believe that the senior management team as well as the Board, together with their industry leading partners and networks, have the necessary capabilities to achieve organic and external growth in the future, as demonstrated, for example, by the acquisition in 2017 of the 51% interest in online sportsbook and casino gaming company, Bet90.
 The Company acquired the remaining 49% in January 2020 and therefore now owns 100% of the operations.

 In accordance with the AIM Rules, B90 applies (and in some cases departs from) the QCA Code in the following way:

 Principle 1 – Establish a strategy and business model which promote long-term value for shareholders

-B90 has engaged in active dialogue with shareholders through regular communication including investor events, participation in conferences, and the Company’s Annual General Meeting that were held throughout the year and one-on-one discussions.
-Our Corporate Brokers, Whitman Howard, have also taken an important role in discussions with equity investors throughout the year, as well as offering investor roadshows with the Group’s management.
-New information is released via the regulatory news service (RNS) before anywhere else and the website is update accordingly.
+B90 has engaged in active dialogue with shareholders through regular communication and the Company’s Annual General and one-on-one discussions.
+New information is released via the regulatory news service (RNS) before anywhere else and the website is update accordingly

 B90 operates within a complex business environment and an industry that is fundamentally driven by regulatory processes.
 The Board has set out its understanding of the principal risks and uncertainties in its Annual Report and regularly reviews its strategies for minimising any adverse impact to the Company or its investors.